kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *you are discouraged to think out of the box*

 ### NO FOCUS ON QUALITY
-> Organization is perceived as having poor quality of products, services, or work.
-The organization might be producing ill-performing and unfinished products.
-Management does not seem to care about quality.
+> Employees believe quality of organization’s products, services, or work is poor, or that organisation produces ill-performing or unfinished products.
+Management seems not to care about quality.

 __Exemplary statements reported by employees:__